farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - Gain `+1 effect rating` for your roll.
 - Take action even if you were taken out.

-> _Note: you `push yourself` in a action roll, that roll won't generate `momentum`_
+> _Note: if you `push yourself` in a action roll, that roll won't generate `momentum`_

 #### Add Tension

 When you `add tension` to an action roll, you can ask the GM _"What would adding tension would look like here?"_.
-The GM then offers a complication, like ticking segments on a danger clock, inflicting stress on your character, or adding more drama to the narrative.
+The GM can then offers a complication, like ticking segments on a danger clock, inflicting stress on your character, or adding more drama to the narrative.

 If you accept the deal, add `+1d6` to your dice pool.

+It is to be noted that there could be scenarios where adding tension isn't an option.
+In that case, the GM can simply communicate that to the player so that they look into other ways to boost their roll.

 #### Use an Asset